Behind the camera: George Strock

 The reason is that words are never enough.
 The eye sees.
 The mind knows.
 The heart feels.
 But the words do not exist to make us see, or know, or feel what it is like, what actually happens.
 The words are never right. . . .

 The reason we print it now is that last week, President Roosevelt and Elmer Davis and the War Department decided that the American people ought to be able to see their own boys as they fall in battle; to come directly and without words into the presence of their own dead.

 And so here it is.
 This is the reality that lies behind the names that come to rest at last on monuments in the leafy squares of busy American towns.

-He returned to cover the island hoping of the Pacific campaign and after the War worked at LIFE.
+He returned to cover the island hopping of the Pacific campaign and after the War worked at LIFE.
 HE never lost his touch and was able to get many cover shots on the LIFE Front cover.
-At the age of 66 George Strock died in his home city of Los Angeles on August 23, 1977.
+At the age of 66, George Strock died in his home city of Los Angeles on August 23, 1977.